-At Stafford Harriers we hold a number of different sessions from beginners running through to progression level for more advanced runners.
+At Stafford Harriers we hold a number of different sessions for beginners running through to the progression level for more advanced runners.
 All sessions are based in and around Stafford.

 Each session is led by Run Leaders accredited by England Athletics and we have a number of mental health champions to make links between the club and mental health organisations to encourage people to start running.

 Why not come along to try us out?
 We operate a “try before you join policy” which means you are invited to try out any sessions over a two-week period to enable you to establish which suits you best.